ysu1028/Branch-and-price-for-DARP/README.md

 # Branch-and-price-for-DARP
-The branch-and-price framework for Dial-a-ride problem.
+The branch-and-price framework for Dial-a-ride problem (stay tuned for our next version: the B&P for the electric autonomous dial-a-ride problem)

+# Reference
+"A Branch-and-Price algorithm for the electric autonomous Dial-A-Ride Problem" Y Su, N Dupin, SN Parragh, J Puchinger
+Transportation Research Part B: Methodological 186, 103011

 # Instance
 We take the smallest instance of Cordeau (2006) as an example